jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-01.md

 - `which`: searches executables in your `$PATH`; walks through each directory in your shell's `PATH` until it finds a matching executable.
 In other terms, it looks to see what is executed when a term is invoked.

-- `which` is limited to your `PATH`, and is best to use when confirming which binary being invoked.
+- `which` is limited to your `PATH`, and is best to use when confirming which binary is being invoked.

 ### Performing More Powerful Searches with find

-- `find /`: recursively traverses the live filesystem descending from a starting point of `/` evaluating expressions on the fly to find files the match their criteria.
+- `find /`: recursively traverses the live filesystem descending from a starting point of `/` evaluating expressions on the fly to find files that match their criteria.
 The most flexible, up-to-the-minute search type. `/` can be substituted for any other starting point (i.e. `/etc`)

 - `find` is always up-to-date, but can be slow on large trees.